Helping customers to understand & implement modern security solutions to meet Cyber Insurance validation audits & self-attestation

 Figure 6: VMware Endpoint Security Logical Alignment to ZT elements

 As the industry progresses and matures, changes and standardization are likely to be outcomes.
-And since these threats such as will continue, your organization will need up-to-date intelligence, best practices, and a modern security infrastructure to guard your valuable assets and to meet the likely ever-growing requirements of Cyber Liability Insurance under-writers, VMware will be here to assist!
+And since these threats such as extortion, deepfakes, and ransomware will continue, your organization will need up-to-date intelligence, best practices, and a modern security infrastructure to guard your valuable assets and to meet the likely ever-growing requirements of Cyber Liability Insurance under-writers, VMware will be here to assist!

 For more in-depth details regarding VMware’s most recent industry accolades and reviews, see the following blogs & external links: